mongodb/docs/source/includes/api/automation-configuration/monitoringVersions.rst

-The ``monitoringVersions`` array is optional and specifies the version of the Monitoring Agent.
+The ``monitoringVersions`` array is optional and specifies the version of the :doc:`Monitoring Agent </tutorial/nav/monitoring-agent/>`.

 .. code-block:: cfg